-Enrollment Status: While on Medical Leave, the student is not an enrolled student at Bowdoin College.
-The Medical Leave status will continue until the student is prepared to return to the College and is readmitted by the Readmission Committee.
+Enrollment Status: While on medical leave, a student is not an enrolled student at Bowdoin College.
+The medical leave status will continue until the student is prepared to return to the College and is readmitted by the Readmission Committee.

-Off-Campus Study Applications: Students on Medical Leave are permitted to submit applications for Off-Campus Study, but must comply with the deadlines for those programs.
-Questions should be directed to the Office of Off-Campus Study.
+Off-Campus Study Applications: Students on medical leave are permitted to submit applications for Off-Campus Study, but must comply with the deadlines for those programs.
+Questions should be directed to the Office of International Programs and Off-Campus Study.

-Course Registration: Once the student on Medical Leave has been readmitted to the College, he or she will be able to participate in course registration.
-Course registration materials will be sent to the student’s Bowdoin e-mail address.
-It is strongly advised that the student consult with his or her course instructors, advisor, and dean when choosing courses following Medical Leave.
+Course Registration: Once the student on medical leave has been readmitted to the College, s/he will be able to participate in course registration.
+Course registration instructions will be sent to the student’s Bowdoin e-mail address.
+It is strongly advised that the student consult with his or her course instructors, advisor, and dean when choosing courses following a medical leave.

-Educational Record Reflection: The student’s transcript will not reflect his or her Medical Leave.
-In the event a Medical Leave occurs after the start of the semester, the courses will be listed and a grade of “W” (withdrew) will appear.
-A copy of the student’s Medical Leave approval letter will be placed in the student’s file in the Dean of Student Affairs Office.
+Educational Record Reflection: The student’s transcript will not reflect his or her medical leave.
+In the event a medical leave occurs after the start of the semester, courses for that semester will be listed on the transcript with grades of “W” (withdrew).
+A copy of the student’s medical leave approval letter will be placed in the student’s file in the Dean of Student Affairs Office.
 The handling of the student’s educational record is governed by the Family Education Rights and Privacy Act (FERPA).
-For more information about FERPA and a student’s rights under the law, consult the Student Handbook.
+For more information about FERPA and a student’s rights under the law, consult the Student Handbook online.

-Tuition and Fee Refunds: Tuition and fee refunds for Medical Leaves taken during the course of a semester are made in accordance with the College’s Refunds Policy.
-For more information, consult the Refunds section.
+Tuition and Fee Refunds: Tuition and fee refunds for medical leaves taken during the course of a semester are made in accordance with the College’s Refunds Policy.
+For more information, consult the Refunds section on page 12.

 Tuition Insurance: Tuition insurance is available, but it must be purchased prior to the start of the semester.
 Questions should be directed to the College Bursar.

-Student Health Insurance: If the student is currently enrolled in the Bowdoin Student Accident and Sickness Insurance Plan, his or her coverage will continue as specified by the policy.
-If the student waived Bowdoin’s plan, he or she should consult his or her comparable plan for any exclusions or limitations.
+Student Health Insurance: If the student is currently enrolled in the Bowdoin Student Accident and Sickness Insurance Plan, coverage will continue as specified by the policy.
+If the student waived Bowdoin’s plan, s/he should consult his or her comparable plan for any exclusions or limitations.
 Questions should be directed to the Student Health Insurance Coordinator.

-Presence on Campus: While a student is on Medical Leave, whether voluntary or involuntary, he or she will not be permitted to visit campus without prior written permission of the Dean of Student Affairs.
+Presence on Campus: While a student is on medical leave, whether voluntary or involuntary, s/he will not be permitted to visit campus without prior written permission of the Dean of Student Affairs.
 Permission will be granted for certain pre-approved educational or health treatment purposes only.

 Transfer of Credit from Other Institutions

 The Bowdoin degree certifies that a student has completed a course of study that meets standards established by the faculty.
 It is normally expected that all of a student’s coursework after matriculation will be completed either at Bowdoin or in an approved semester- or year-long off-campus study program.
-(More information about such programs can be found in the section on Off-Campus Study.)
+(More information about such programs can be found in the section on Off-Campus Study on page 38.)

 Apart from taking courses at Bowdoin or in approved off-campus study programs, the College recognizes that there may be rare occasions when it would serve a student’s educational interests to take courses elsewhere for credit toward the Bowdoin degree.
 In such cases, the work done elsewhere should represent a standard of achievement comparable to what is expected at Bowdoin in a field of study characteristic of the liberal arts.

 A student may transfer a cumulative total of no more than four credits from study in summer school programs from four-year accredited colleges/universities.
-The College does not regularly grant credit for work completed through two-year institutions, correspondence courses, online distance education courses, or abbreviated winter terms (“Jan Plans”).
+The College does not regularly grant credit for work completed through two-year institutions, correspondence courses, or abbreviated winter terms (“Jan Plans”) or their equivalent at other times of the year.
 The College does not grant credit for professional or vocational study at other institutions.
 Credit is not granted for courses taken elsewhere during the academic year except in special circumstances and with the prior approval of the Recording Committee.

 Students must apply to the Office of the Registrar for permission to transfer credit in advance of enrollment at another institution.
-The Application for Transfer of Credit requires the approval of the advisor and the appropriate Bowdoin department chair as well as the Catalogue description and syllabus of each course for which credit is desired.
+The Application for Transfer of Credit requires the approval of the appropriate Bowdoin department chair; in order to make this determination the department chair will need to see a course description and/or syllabus for each course.
 In certain cases, students may be given conditional approval and be required to submit supporting documents, including the course syllabus and all papers and exams, after the course has been completed.
-The advisor, department chair, or Recording Committee may decline to grant credit if the course or the student’s work in the course does not satisfy Bowdoin academic standards.
-Credit is not awarded for courses in which the student has earned a grade below C- or for courses taken on an ungraded basis.
+The College may decline to grant credit if the course or the student’s work in the course does not satisfy Bowdoin academic standards.
+Credit is not awarded for courses in which the student has earned a grade below C- or for courses not graded with regular letter grades.

 No credit will be awarded until an official transcript showing the number of credits or credit-hours and the grade(s) earned has been received from the other institution.
 It is the student’s responsibility to ensure that the transcript is sent directly to the Office of the Registrar, and the transcript must arrive in a sealed envelope.
 The transcript must be received and permission to transfer credit secured within one year following the term in which the course was taken.
 Credit may not be transferred if a longer time period has elapsed.